schoolmasterd/latent-disturbance-bioassessment/README.md

 2 State of Washington, Department of Ecology

 The Code folder contains four files.
 The script "calculate_d_scores.R" follows the manuscript's section "Case study: development of a Puget Sound Marine Benthic Index."
-It uses the designated training data to calculated D scores for the training period and estimate and save the parameters necessary for updating with other data.
+It uses the designated training data to calculate D scores for the training period and estimate and save the parameters necessary for updating with other data.
 This script contains code for creating figures 2-4 of the manuscript

 The script "adjust_d_for_stressors.R" follows the manuscript's subsection "Using D to identify and quantify stressors."
 It shows a worked example of adjusting the D scores for TOC and TN to determine what proportion of the D scores can be attributed to those stressors.
 This script contains code for creating Figures 6 and 7 and Table 2.